 Failure to attend classes will not constitute an official withdrawal.
 Tuition will not be refunded, and grades will be recorded as "WF" for a student who stops attending classes without going through the formal withdrawal process.
-Official withdrawal is only permitted prior to the 4th week of classes for online/AdVantage students.
+Official withdrawal is only permitted prior to the 4th week of classes.
 Failure to attend classes without formally withdrawing may also impact student eligibility for all institutional, state, and federal aid assistance.
 See Financial Aid policies for further information.